Reviews You Can Rely On

 Appropriate Activity Town, errands

-The North Face Chilkat V 400 isn't the most waterproof option available, with a tongue that goes down lower than other options.
-This design leads to water sneaking its way into the boot if stepping in a puddle or crossing a stream deeper than 8.5 inches, though it kept the snow out just fine.
+The North Face Chilkat V 400 isn't the most waterproof option available.
+It has a shorter tongue that leads to water sneaking its way into the boot if stepping in a puddle or crossing a stream deeper than 8.5 inches, though it kept the snow out just fine.
 The Danner Arctic 600 Side-Zip was equally as impressive, though it didn't match the traction and weather protection of the Chilkat.
 While we were happy with the warmth of the Chilkat, the Baffin Impact is even warmer, though its bulkiness is not as ideal for hiking and is a bit overkill for most weather.
-Despite a few setbacks, the Chilkat V 400 is a worthy, award-winning option and will likely be the best boot for the colder months of the year.
+Despite a few setbacks, the Chilkat V 400 is a worthy, award-winning option and will likely be the best boot for the year's colder months.

 Read more: The North Face Chilkat V 400 review